New for 2018 ---

 - You are a visa student without a valid Social Security Number (SSN) or Individual Tax Payer Identification Number (ITIN) on file.
 IRS Regulations specify that educational institutions are not required to issue a 1098-T in this situation, unless the form is requested by the student.
 All tax information is sent to the IRS in March, therefor the form must be requested no later than March 1st.

 - You have qualified tuition and related expenses that are entirely waived.
-For example, fees that are waived through the Board of Governors Fee Waiver (BOGG).
+For example, fees that are waived through the California Community College Promise Grant (CCPG) or former BOGG.

 What should you do with the 1098-T form?

 Keep it for your records.
-Since the college sends your 1098-T information to the IRS, there is no need to attach a copy of the form to your tax return.
-The information contained in the 1098-T will help you determine if you may claim the Hope or the Lifetime Learning education tax credits.
+The information contained in the 1098-T will help you determine if you may claim an education tax credits.
 Review the “Instructions for Student” on the reverse side of Copy B of the 1098T.
-Please consult your tax advisor or refer to IRS Publication 970, Tax Benefits for Education which may be obtained from the IRS website at www.irs.gov.
+Please consult your tax advisor or refer to the IRS for Education related tax benefits.

-The Social Security Number (SSN) or Individual Tax ID Number (ITIN) on my form is missing or incorrect.
+The Social Security Number (SSN), Individual Tax ID Number (ITIN) or name on my form is missing or incorrect.
 What should I do?

 In order to report this information to the IRS, a Social Security Number (SSN) or Individual Tax Payer Identification Number (ITIN) is required.

 Notices are sent out each November, requesting students without a SSN or ITIN to update their records.